acrks/acrks/README.md

 I am very excited to apply my talents in the field and work to build the best possible product.

 🖱️🎮⚡🏀🏈⚽ A few things about myself:
 🧑‍🍳  I love to cook, 🏊‍♂️  swim, and 📖 read.
-I'm an avid soccer fan and am currently learning Spanish.
+I'm an avid soccer fan and am currently learning piano.
 Never above creating an app to prove a point or take a joke way too far.